Ab initio tight-binding Models for Mono- and Bilayer Hexagonal Boron Nitride (h-BN): Distance-dependent two-center approximation for interlayer hopping processes

 and

-where we use the same parameters as graphene for the nearest neighbor interaction $\gamma_0$ within a plane of $-2.7$~eV and the second nearest neighbor interaction $\gamma'_0$ as $0.1\gamma_0$~\cite{rijmayou}.
-The $a_{\rm BN}$ is the LDA bond length between boron and nitrogen (1.43~$\rm \AA$) and $a$ is the LDA optimized lattice parameter (2.48~$\rm \AA$).
-The interlayer distance $c$ (3.261~$\rm \AA$) is constant since each {\it h}-BN layer in the BLBN is considered to be flat in these calculations.
-We fit the interlayer hopping parameter prefactors in the TC approximation to be
+where we use the nearest neighbor interaction $\gamma_0 = -2.7$~eV within a plane and the second nearest neighbor interaction $\gamma'_0$ as $0.1\gamma_0$~\cite{rijmayou}.
+The $a_{\rm BN}$ is the bond length between boron and nitrogen (1.43~$\rm \AA$) and $a$ is the optimized lattice parameter (2.48~$\rm \AA$) within LDA.
+We consider a constant interlayer distance $c = 3.261~\rm \AA$, to keep the {\it h}-BN layer in the BLBN to be flat in these calculations.
+The prefactors of the interlayer hopping parameters for boron-boron, nitrogen-nitrogen, and boron-nitrogen interactions within the TC approximation are: